Freelance Writer Website: WordPress, Squarespace or Blogger?

 WordPress is an ideal solution for most new website owners since it gives you control on the backend and is highly reliable.
 If you are a freelance writer who essentially writes for websites, then chances are you have already used WordPress.

 Though designing website can be a little tricky if you have no coding experience.
-You can either hire a website designer or give a try to drag and drop websites.
+You can either hire a website designer or give a try to http://writefreelance.in/free-dating-sites-in-my-area/ websites.

 Charges – WordPress hosting costs depend on the provider you use.
 GoDaddy, for instance, charges INR 99 per month